bhurwitz33/be487-fall-2023/exercises/11_taxonomy/11_taxonomy.md

----
-title: "Taxonomic Assignment"
-teaching: 30
-exercises: 15
-questions:
+# Taxonomic Assignment

+### Questions:
-- "How can I know to which taxa my sequences belong?"
+- How can I know to which taxa my sequences belong?

-objectives:
+### Objectives:
-- "Understand how taxonomic assignment works."
+- Understand how taxonomic assignment works.
-- "Use Kraken to assign taxonomies to reads and contigs."
+- Use Kraken to assign taxonomies to reads and contigs.
-- "Visualize taxonomic assignations in graphics."
+- Visualize taxonomic assignations in graphics.

-keypoints:
+### Keypoints:
-- "A database with previously gathered knowledge (genomes) is needed for taxonomic assignment."
+- A database with previously gathered knowledge (genomes) is needed for taxonomic assignment.
-- "Taxonomic assignment can be done using Kraken."
+- Taxonomic assignment can be done using Kraken.
-- "Krona and Pavian are web-based tools to visualize the assigned taxa."
+- Krona and Pavian are web-based tools to visualize the assigned taxa.
----

 ## What is a taxonomic assignment?

 A taxonomic assignment is a process of assigning an Operational Taxonomic